-- Obtain PCC's Application for Admission from a high school counselor or directly from the PCC Office of Admissions & Records at PCC or on the PCC website: pcc.palau.edu - 2.
-Forward directly to the Office of Admissions & Records, the completed admission application form with a \$10.00 non-refundable application processing fee. - 3.
-Submit official high school, HiSET, or PCC Adult high school transcripts to the Office of Admissions & Records.
+- 1. Obtain Application for Admission from the Office of Admissions and Records or on the College website: pcc.palau.edu or www.palau.edu - 2.
+Forward directly to the Office of Admissions and Records, the completed admission application form with a \$10.00 non-refundable application processing fee. - 3.
+Submit official high school, PCC Adult High School, or HiSET or equivalent transcript to the Office of Admissions and Records.
 High school graduates should request final official transcripts upon completion of the senior year.